Bangladeshi society: Social classes and stratification

 Society in Bangladesh in the 1980s, with the exception of the Hindu caste system, was not rigidly stratified; rather, it was open, fluid, and diffused, without a cohesive social organization and social structure.
 Social class distinctions were mostly functional, however, and there was considerable mobility among classes.
 Even the structure of the Hindu caste system in Bangladesh was relatively loose because most Hindus belonged to the lower castes.

 Ostensibly, egalitarian principles of Islam were the basis of social organization.
 Unlike in other regions of South Asia, the Hindu caste-based social system had a very limited effect on Bangladeshi Muslim social culture.
 Even the low-caste jolhas (weavers) had improved their social standing since 1971.
-Although several hierarchically arranged family names—such as the syeds (noble born) and the sheikhs, or shaykhs (also noble born)--were noticeable in Bangladesh Muslim society, there were no impenetrable hereditary social distinctions.
+Although several hierarchically arranged families such as the syeds, or sayeds (noble born) and the sheikhs, or shaykhs (also noble born), were noticeable in Bangladesh Muslim society, there were no impenetrable hereditary social distinctions.
 Rather, fairly permeable classes based on wealth and political influence existed both in the cities and in the villages.

 Traditional Muslim class distinctions had little importance in Bangladesh.
 The proscription against marriage between individuals of high-born and low-born families, once an indicator of the social gap between the two groups, had long ago disappeared; most matrimonial alliances were based on wealth and power and not on the ties of family distinction.
-Also, many so-called upper-class families, because of their traditional use of the Urdu language, had become alienated in independent Bangladesh.
+Also, many upper-class families in the major urban cities of Bengal such as Dhaka (Jahangirnagar), Barisal (Shayestabad), Murshidabad, Bogra and more, because of their traditional use of the Urdu language, had become alienated in independent Bangladesh.